Evolution of the football shirt number

 Nouri, a promising young Ajax player, collapsed during a pre-season friendly and was left with severe brain damage.
 His fellow teams mates now wear the number 34 at their new clubs to show their continued support for him.

-Lucy Staniforth Wears Number 37 at Birmingham City FCLucy Staniforth the Birmingham City and England midfielder chose the number 37 in tribute to her brother, again a promising young player, who died after turning to drink and drugs to self-medicate when arthritis curtailed his football career.
+Lucy Staniforth the Birmingham City and England midfielder chose the number 37 in tribute to her brother, again a promising young player, who died after turning to drink and drugs to self-medicate when arthritis curtailed his football career.

 Alvaro Morata, the Spanish forward, changed his number whilst at Chelsea from 9 to 29 when his twin boys were born on the 29th July.
 Giafranco Buffon also elected to change his 77_retro_footballnumber.
 Not without controversy, whilst at Parma he went from number 1 to number 88, said to signify four balls, to number 77, the year of his birth.